AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-ultimate-overview.md

 * Smoother onboarding or upgrade experience for new and existing users.

-## Key capabilities of Assets Ultimate package {#capabilities-ultimate-package}
+## Key capabilities of Assets Ultimate {#capabilities-assets-ultimate}

-Assets as a Cloud Service Ultimate package enables you to perform various key Digital Asset Management operations, such as:
+Assets as a Cloud Service Ultimate enables you to perform various key Digital Asset Management operations, such as:

 * Asset management tasks, such as metadata management and asset governance.